duncombe/centos-instance/README.md

 ## Installation of Minimal CentOS-6.5 on VirtualBox

-Worhtwhile to investigate using `vagrant` to control Oracle VirtualBox instances.
+Worthwhile to investigate using `vagrant` to control Oracle VirtualBox instances.
 See some information [here](http://github.com/duncombe/unidata-python-workshop/blob/master/VAGRANT_README.md).

-For installing on a personal Virtualbox instance,  go [here](personal-vbox-install.md)
+For installing on a personal VirtualBox instance,  go [here](personal-vbox-install.md)